complexza/complex-gunrange/README.md

 * Change Zone Settings & Locations
 * Change Target Popup Locations
 * Change Blip Settings & Locations
-* Configure the distance between each spot that gets dug up by a player (Client Sided, Not Server Sided)

 ## Updates for later maybe
 * More Optimizations.